ahy231/ZeroFRI2/README.md

 2. **Proof Size**
 3. **Verification Time**

+To run benchmark for the same, go to `plonkish` folder and run `cargo run -p bench-cli`, choose the proof system, and the bench data is created for the same.

 Because each system’s performance depends heavily on circuit/instance size (the “Polynomial Size” column, measured in \(\log_2\)), it is often most illuminating to compare them at the same polynomial size.

 ---